dce/davideisinger.com/content/elsewhere/why-i-still-like-ruby-and-a-few-things-i-dont-like/index.md

 exceptions[^2], it's all made available without the expectation of direct profit.
-This means that you can pull a library into your codebase and not have to worry about the funding status of the company that built it (thinking specifically of things like [Gatsby](https://www.gatsbyjs.org/) and [Strapi](https://strapi.io/)).
+This means that you can pull a library into your codebase and not have to worry about the funding status of the company that built it (contrast with ventured-funded open-source like [Gatsby](https://www.gatsbyjs.org/) and [Strapi](https://strapi.io/)).
 Granted, with time, money, and a dedicated staff, the potential is there to build better open source products than what small teams can do in